GraphEngineering/legacy-typescript-tooling/README.md

 Nothing special is happening here!
 Feel free to run these commands on your own without using TST.
-Since no magic is involved, it's easy to stop using this tool, just all of the files in `.tst` into the project root and add the commands TST generates to the `scripts` section of your `package.json`.
+Since no magic is involved, it's easy to stop using this tool, just move the files in `.tst` to root of the project and add the commands TST generates to the `scripts` section of your `package.json`.

 ### Setting Up a Project